RedisLabs/redislabs-docs/content/rs/databases/active-active/data-types/lists-active-active.md

 ---
-Title: Lists in Active-Active Databases
+Title: Lists in Active-Active databases
 linkTitle: Lists
 description: Information about using list with an Active-Active database.
 weight: $weight